mdsol-share/crichton/doc/lint.md

 ## Crichton Lint

-Crichton Lint is means to determine if a resource descriptor file is well structured and meets the requirements of Crichton.
+Crichton Lint is a means to determine if a resource descriptor file is well structured and meets the requirements of Crichton.

 Since a resource descriptor document is a .yml file, it first must meet the requirements of a well-formed YAML file.
 This website is one of many to help check to see if the file is well